-And Your "Partnership Welcome Kit" – Including Your Heavy Black Executive Membership Card, Followed by a Private Letter Written Personally from Me…
+And Your "Partnership Welcome Kit" – Including Your Executive Membership Card, Followed by a Private Letter Written Personally from Me…

-And don’t forget you’re also going to get PRE-ACCESS to what we believe could be the highest win-rate service we ever create…
+And don’t forget you’re also going to get access to what we call: “Dark Ticker 2.0”.

-What we call: “Dark Ticker 2.0”.
+And best of all…

-And best of all, you will get pre-access to any other NEW service we create in the future.
+You will also get pre-access to any other NEW service we create in the future.

-Let me tell you, we’ve got some amazing things planned...
+And let me tell you – we’ve got some amazing things planned...

 …And you are first in line to try it out!